 Note: Here are some more famous castles in Florida for you to see.

 Coral Castle sits between the cities of Homestead and Leisure City in Miami-Dade County and is an oolite limestone construction serving as a museum.
 It is open every day, where visitors can marvel at the 1,100 tons of coral rock that make up the structure.

-What is most remarkable about the castle is that a single man built it over a period of 28 years.
+What is most remarkable about the castle is that a single man built it over 28 years.
 The diminutive Edward Leedskalnin allegedly stood barely five feet tall but single-handedly built an impressive castle — the most romantic story goes that he built it as a tribute to lost love.
-In 1984, the castle was added to the National Register of Historic Places.
+1984 the castle was added to the National Register of Historic Places.

 The celebrated American writer Ernest Hemingway lived in his Key West home in the 1930s.
 The house has served as a museum for several years but seems to have been hit by tough times of late, with owners suggesting that the house may indeed have to be closed unless it can find another way to maintain itself.

 The double-story house with wraparound balcony feels typical of the classic Hemingway era and would be a shame to shut down, as it is a true throwback to pre-war America and Floridian living.